 The Dog Aid Society of Scotland has been helping dogs for over 50 years

-The Dog Aid Society is an independent Charity based in Edinburgh.
+The Dog Aid Society of Scotland is a Scottish Charitable Incorporated Organisation (SCIO).
 Founded in 1956, we re-home dogs and promote responsible dog ownership throughout Scotland.

-The Dog Aid Society of Scotland is a registered charity founded in 1956.
+The Dog Aid Society of Scotland is a Scottish Charitable Incorporated Organisation (SCIO).
 Our premises are based in Edinburgh and we do not have kennel facilities.

 We re-home dogs on a home from home basis.
 We do not have kennel facilities so ask you to look after the dog until a new home can be found.
 This means your dog will go straight into its new home alleviating the stress and anxiety a lot of dogs suffer when going into kennels.
 Please check our Dog Re-Homing page for more details..